jonathankerth/resume-template/README.md

 # Resume Template Created by Jonathan Gallardo-Kerth

-Create your resume that looks like a GitHub README.md with HTML, CSS, and JavaScript!
+Create your resume that looks like a GitHub README.md with HTML, CSS, including the popular Tailwind CSS framework and JavaScript!

 ## Introduction